What is Data Control?

 Data access aperture

 Data access aperture defines the various methods you can use to access and work with your data.

-Consider the first three examples of data storage above: Google Analytics, Snowflake, S3.
-In all these cases, the user stores the data to a cloud provider, but the level of control you have over how you interact with the data varies significantly.
+Consider the first three examples of data storage above: Google Analytics, Snowflake, and S3.
+In all of these cases, the user stores the data to a cloud provider, but the level of control you have over how you interact with the data varies significantly.

 When you store the data in a Snowflake warehouse, you can interact with it via complex SQL.
 As a result, you can leverage the unlimited computing power of a modern warehouse for advanced analysis.
-On the other hand, if you want to run a Spark job, you’re are out of luck (or more accurately, it would be relatively inefficient and costly to achieve via Snowflake).
+On the other hand, if you want to run a Spark job, you’re out of luck (or more accurately, it would be relatively inefficient and costly to achieve via Snowflake).